How do HR personnel change workplace culture? Five Tips to change it today too

-HR personnel have a huge role to play in making sure this culture is both implemented and sustained, alongside many other important functions in a business.
-With this in mind, discover how much of an impact you could have on your workplace culture, and how you can make a positive change and motivate employees today.
+HR personnel has a huge role in ensuring this culture is implemented and sustained, alongside many other important functions in a business.
+With this in mind, discover how much of an impact you could have on your workplace culture and how you can make a positive change and motivate employees today.

 How HR personnel change workplace culture

-From hiring new employees to keeping relations steady within a company, HR personnel is responsible for many tasks on a daily basis.
-When it comes to workplace culture, you may think that it’s those right at the top who are the drivers in creating theirs, but this isn’t always true.
+From hiring new employees to keeping relations steady within a company, HR personnel is responsible for many daily tasks.
+When it comes to workplace culture, you may think that those right at the top are the drivers in creating theirs, but this isn’t always true.
 While big ideas may come from there, HR is key in enacting company values throughout the workplace.

 Company culture is all about the people, and that’s what HR does best.
 However, there may be times when your culture needs a refresh, and here’s exactly how you can do that.

 Here are some useful tips to change it:

 Before you begin working on new ways to improve your workplace culture, it’s wise to assess your current core values to see how well they reflect your company.
 It may be that they need updating to match ethical shifts in your industry, or your core values have changed significantly since your company started.